Bad Liar (Selena Gomez song): Synopsis

-The music video is set in 1978 and features Gomez as "a shy high schooler, a gym coach with a Farrah Fawcett-inspired coif, a bespectacled male teacher, and a mom, all of whom are interconnected in unexpected ways."
+The music video for "Bad Liar" is set in 1978 and features Gomez as "a shy high schooler, a gym coach with a Farrah Fawcett-inspired coif, a bespectacled male teacher, and a mom, all of whom are interconnected in unexpected ways."
 It begins with a teenage-like Gomez riding a bike to school.
 There, she moves separately from the rest of students, who gossip about her in the hall.
-In class, she sees two of her teachers, an attractive blonde female gym teacher, and a grown-up man with big glasses (both portrayed by Gomez), flirting outside, and later, on the stairs and in the gym class.
-When the school day is done, the male teacher's wife (also portrayed by Gomez) arrives, impatient to pick him up.
+In class, she sees two of her teachers, an attractive blonde gym teacher and a grown-up man with big glasses (both played by Gomez), flirting outside, and later on the stairs and in the gym class.
+When the school day is done, the male teacher's wife (also played by Gomez) arrives, impatient to pick him up.
 Once they get home for dinner, the wife looks at him accusingly.
-The two glare at each other as teenage-like Gomez enters the house, revealing that she's their daughter.
-She goes straight to her room, where she dances to the rhythm of the song's final refrain, but as soon as she hears her mother coming, she pretends to sleep until her mother leaves.
-In the last shot of the video, the daughter looks at a photograph of the female gym teacher smiling, revealing that she secretly has feelings for her.
+The two glare at each other as teenage-like Gomez enters the house, revealing to be their daughter.
+She goes straight to her room, where she dances to the rhythm of the song's final refrain, but as soon as she hears her mother coming, she pretends to be sleeping until her mother leaves.
+The video concludes with a shot of the girl looking at a photograph of the gym teacher smiling, revealing that she secretly has feelings for her.
 Gomez also teased her follow-up single "Fetish" through a short clip which debuted at the end of the music video.